Our new CD 'Vortex', produced by and guest-starring David Torn, is now out on RareNoiseRecords. You can also get a copy on our Bandcamp page.

 Two guitars, bass, and drums, pure and without effects: Sonar uses this most traditional instrumentation to create music unlike anything you’ve heard before.
 Fusing a rigorous less-is-more esthetic with the power of a rock band, they create mesmerizing sonic rituals that captivate audiences beyond genres, styles, and tastes.

-If you need a genre, then call Sonar a "minimal progressive groove band".
+If you need a genre, then call Sonar a "minimal groove band".
 They released two albums on the US label Cuneiform Records, Static Motion (2014) and Black Light (2015).
-A new CD called "Vortex" (produced by David Torn) will be released on the RareNoise label in January 2018.
+A new CD called "Vortex" (produced by David Torn) was released on the RareNoise label in March 2018.

 "Black Light" is available in a standard version or with a limited special edition slipcase, available on the band's Bandcamp site or at the CD release event.